Ballymurphy victims' relatives cut short ‘terrible' meeting

 RELATIVES of those killed by British soldiers in Ballymurphy more than 40 years ago have cut short a "terrible" meeting with the new Secretary of State.

-They walked out after just 45 minutes with James Brokenshire at Stormont House in a row over the release of funding for Troubles-related inquests.
+They walked out after just 45 minutes with James Brokenshire at Stormont House on Monday in a row over the release of funding for Troubles-related inquests.

 John Teggart, whose father was among 10 people shot dead in August 1971, said they were "disappointed and depressed" by the minister's attitude.